-Simply stated, driving under the influence is more of the status of being either impaired or “over the alcohol legal limit.”
-A reckless driving ticket in Georgia is not connected with driver impairment, but is proven or not proven by the specific facts and circumstances of that illegal, flawed, or errant driving “event.”
-For most, the critical difference between reckless driving and DUI is that a conviction for reckless driving does not trigger an automatic suspension of a Georgia driver’s license.
-Any drunk driving conviction, even a first DUI offense in Georgia, will cause immediate driver license suspension by GA DDS, by operation of law.
-This is a BIG difference.
+Driving under the influence is more of the status of being impaired or “over the legal alcohol limit”.
+Reckless driving in Georgia doesn’t relate to driver impairment but is proven by the facts and circumstances of that illegal, flawed, or errant driving “event.”
+The critical difference between driving with reckless disregard and DUI is that a reckless driving conviction does not trigger an automatic Georgia driver’s license suspension.
+State laws say any drunk driving conviction, even a first DUI offense in Georgia, will cause immediate driver license suspension by GA DDS.

-Some courts will not consider dropping DUI to reckless driving.
-For others, in a lower level court, such as a municipal court or probate court, a person with a first offense DUI may have a decent chance in a lower-level court as long as an accident did not occur, the person didn’t have a high breathalyzer test result was obtained, nor bad behavior towards the police officer.
-Plus, the prosecutor must also know that the DUI lawyer they would be facing at trial is a fighter, and know how to beat a DUI in court.
-Because criminal cases have many “moving parts”, the arresting officer, your assigned prosecutor, and your judge all can be barriers to negotiating for the getting the DUI reduced to reckless driving.
+Some courts will not drop a DUI for reckless driving.
+But a person with a first-offense DUI may have a decent chance in a lower-level court as long as an accident did not occur, the person didn’t have a high breathalyzer test result, or show bad behavior toward the police officer.
+The prosecutor must also know that the DUI lawyer they will face knows how to beat a DUI in court.
+Criminal cases have many “moving parts.”
+The arresting officer, prosecutor, and judge can all be barriers to getting the DUI reduced to reckless driving.

 Unlike some GA traffic violations, reckless driving is a misdemeanor and doesn’t cause an automatic license suspension or require mandatory jail time per Georgia DUI laws.
 If you are guilty of a 2nd reckless driving charge, GA doesn’t mandate 72 hours in jail like a 2nd DUI in GA does.
-If you are guilty of reckless driving resulting from a DUI serious injury by vehicle in GA, or vehicular homicide in GA will call for prison time for up to 15 years, per serious bodily injury or death, which can be sentenced consecutively.
-Both felony offenses have a minimum mandatory prison sentence, but hardly any judges will only give the statutory minimum prison time, especially if it is a 2nd DUI in GA (or from a prior DUI-DWI from any other state).
+If you are guilty of reckless driving resulting from a DUI serious injury by vehicle in GA, or vehicular homicide in GA, a conviction may result in up to 15 years in prison, per serious bodily injury or death.
+Both felony offenses have a minimum mandatory prison sentence.
+Most judges will not give the minimum prison time, especially if it is a 2nd DUI in GA (or from a prior DUI-DWI from another state).

 In Georgia, all traffic offenses are misdemeanors.
-So, unless a reckless driving is accepted by a judge as a first offender, then it stays on both your state and federal criminal history forever, just like a DUI.
-The difference is that DUI in Georgia cannot receive first-offender treatment with a DUI in Georgia.
+Unless a judge accepts the reckless driving charge as a first offense, it stays on your criminal history forever like a DUI.
+The difference is that you cannot receive first-offender treatment with a DUI in Georgia.
 Finally, federal laws do not recognize state first offender or expunction rules.

-Book author and Georgia DUI Lawyer William C. “Bubba” Head, has been a criminal defense lawyer for 41 years and is a GACDL Life Member and a NACDL Life Member for over 20 years.
+Georgia DUI lawyer and drunk driving book author, William C. “Bubba” Head, has been a criminal defense lawyer for 41 years as well as a GACDL Life Member and NACDL Life Member for over 20 years.
 For four decades, he has appeared before almost 1,000 judges in handling felony and misdemeanor cases in 400 courts across the State of Georgia.
 Very few top-rated criminal lawyers travel statewide, but our partners do.
 That’s right: we PROVIDE STATE-WIDE COVERAGE!

 Because your initial lawyer consultation is FREE, call us NOW.
 Dial our main number, at 404-567-5515, and let us evaluate your chances of winning your Georgia reckless driving case (misdemeanor or felony), or possibly getting a DUI reduced to reckless driving.

-Mr. Head’s partners, criminal defense lawyer Larry Kohn, criminal defense attorney and (at two different law enforcement agencies totaling about a decade) ex-police officer and criminal defense attorney Cory Yager, or senior partner, Bubba Head, a Georgia criminal defense specialist since 1976.
+Mr. Head’s partners are criminal defense lawyer Larry Kohn and criminal defense attorney and (at two different law enforcement agencies totaling about a decade) ex-police officer Cory Yager.
 All three of our law firm’s partners are Super Lawyers for 2017.